2019 Annual Crop Statistics Released

 Author: Martin Settevendemie, County Agricultural Commissioner/Sealer

-The San Luis Obispo County Department of Agriculture/Weights and Measures announces the release of the 2018 production statistics for the local agricultural industry.
+The San Luis Obispo County Department of Agriculture/Weights and Measures announces the release of the 2019 crop report for the local agricultural industry.

 - Wine Grapes - all